fpgadeveloper/ethernet-fmc-axi-eth/README.md

 These notes provide more details on 8-port support:

 * The KC705 and VC707 each have two FMC connectors that support the Ethernet FMC (use kc705-lpc-hpc.xdc and vc707-hpc2-hpc1.xdc respectively).
-* The KCU105 can support two Ethernet FMCs however the example design for a 7-port design contained in this repository does not achieve timing closure.
+* The KCU105 can support two Ethernet FMCs however the LPC only supports 3 ports so the dual design contains only 7 ports total.
 The critical block which does not pass timing requirements is the axi_mem_intercon.
 * The ZC702 has two FMC connectors that can support the Ethernet FMC, however note that the Zynq device on this board has limited FPGA resources for supporting 8 x Xilinx AXI Ethernet IPs (ie. the MACs).
 The device has enough resources when the 8 MACs are configured with FIFOs, however there are insufficient